-Water energy or Hydroenergy is one of the potential energy sources that can form part of the solution in reducing the dependence on fossil fuels in the generation of electricity.
+Water energy (hydroenergy) is one of the potential energy sources that can be part of the solution in reducing the dependence on fossil fuels in the generation of electricity.

-In this section I have summarised the ways to harness it, advantages, the uses and the disadvantages that come with this source of energy.
+In this article, I have summarised the ways to harness it, advantages and disadvantages that come with this source of energy.

 Ways to Harness Water Energy

-Water energy comes in 3 main forms1; tidal energy, wave energy and water energy itself.
+Water energy comes in 3 main forms; tidal energy, wave energy and water energy itself.
 The methods and technology to harness them are listed below.

 Building of Dams

 The dam will block up the river causing a build up of water to form a reservoir.
 This stored water contains a lot of stored energy (potential energy) which upon release through the dam, will flow at a high speed and turn turbines which will generate electricity simultaneously.

 Building of Tidal Barrages